BentoSkywalker/BentoSkywalker/README.md

 :crescent_moon:  The phrase from Shmi told to Anakin Skywalker in Phantom Menace, Signifying introduces a theme what will be present in every movies in the Prequels.
 The setting sun is a recurring symbol of change, marking milestones in the story of Star wars saga. :film_strip:

-:earth_asia:	The world is changing faster than ever and creating exponentially more data, but in reality the data that generated is can be used less that 10% of all amount.
+:earth_asia:	The world is changing faster than ever and creating exponentially more data, but in actuality, the data generated may only useful for less than 10% of the total.

 This truth indicates that there is a lack of symmetry in the implementation of data generated around the world.